Panda Express Mushroom Chicken

 • Brown Sugar – This is what works to caramelize the outside of the chicken, searing it to juicy perfection!

-I like to use light brown sugar, but you can use dark for a sweeter, more intense flavor.
+I like to use light brown sugar for this Panda Express mushroom chicken recipe, but you can use dark for a sweeter, more intense flavor.

 • Cornstarch – In the marinade to help tenderize the meat, and in the sauce for a thick, silky consistency.